Guns N' Roses

 Appetite For Destruction - Geffen 1987.

 The smash hit debut.
 I very clearly recall that all the ninth grade metalheads went apewaste over it while I was busy buying every Pink Floyd album in sight.
-Hmmm.
-Well, it's got some winners, for sure.
-There's your "Sweet Child O' Mine," which is probably the most beautiful heavy metal ballad ever writ (once you ignore weird lyrics like "her hair reminds me of a warm safe place where as a child I'd hide".....exactly where WAS this boy hiding, for chrissake????), then there's your "Welcome To The Jungle," "It's So Easy," and "Paradise City," which rock and jiggle harder than a throbbing erect building, and oh, then of course there's your "You're Crazy," which combines the speed of the Ramones with the glam sleaze of the New York Dolls in a particularly enjoyable mannuh.
+It took me many years to figure out what all the fuss was about, but finally I've grown to love almost all the songs on this loud, trebly, NON-heavy, mean, rockin', whiny, wailing, hooky hard rock album.
+There's your "Sweet Child O' Mine," which is probably the most beautiful heavy metal ballad ever writ (once you ignore weird lyrics like "her hair reminds me of a warm safe place where as a child I'd hide".....exactly where WAS this boy hiding, for chrissake????), then there's your "Welcome To The Jungle," "It's So Easy," and "Paradise City," which rock and jiggle harder than a throbbing erect building, and oh, then of course there's your "You're Crazy," which combines the speed of the Ramones with the glam sleaze of the New York Dolls in a particularly enjoyable mannuh, and "Mr. Brownstone" about the heroin and djslfkdfsaghk r (*dies*)

 Reader Comments